blw-ofag-ufag/NaeBi-Service/readme.md

 ## What is NaeBi-Service?

-NaeBi-Service is a web application developed to digitize the reporting for plant protection products and nutrients.
+NaeBi-Service is a web application developed to digitize the nutrient balance reporting.